-Eid milad un nabi 2023 The first moon of Rabi-ul-Awwal has appeared, 12th Rabi-ul-Awwal will be on Tuesday 29th September.
+Eid milad un nabi 2024 The first moon of Rabi-ul-Awwal has appeared, The 12th Rabi-ul-Awwal will be on Tuesday 17th September.
 A meeting of the Central Route Hilal Committee was held in Islamabad to observe the first moon of the month of Rabi-ul-Awwal.

-eid milad un nabi 2023 in pakistan Eid-e-Miladun Nabi, also known as Mawlid or Mawlid al-Nabi, is a significant festival celebrated by Muslims around the world to commemorate the birth of Prophet Muhammad.
+Eid Milad un Nabi 2024 in Pakistan Eid-e-Miladun Nabi, also known as Mawlid or Mawlid al-Nabi, is a significant festival celebrated by Muslims around the world to commemorate the birth of Prophet Muhammad.
 It is observed on the 12th day of Rabi’ al-awwal, the third month in the Islamic calendar.
-In 2023,
+In 2024,

 Eid-e-Miladun Nabi marks the birth of Prophet Muhammad, the founder of Islam.
 According to the Islamic calendar, he was born on the 12th day of Rabi’ al-awwal in the year 570 CE.
 The day is celebrated to honor the life, teachings, and achievements of the Prophet, who is considered the last messenger of God in Islamic belief.